Rail passengers' travel time use in Great Britain

 Most notably the analysis reveals a substantial increase in identification of positive utility of rail travel time - the proportion of travellers overall making very worthwhile use of their time has gone up by a quarter; meanwhile compared to 2004 there has been a 37% reduction in the proportion of business travellers indicating their time on the train was wasted.
 The study draws attention to the significance of such survey findings to the ongoing debate concerning how travel time and in turn travel time savings are valued in economic appraisal.
 This is pertinent to the UK at present as it considers the case for multi-billion pound investment in high-speed rail.

-A presentation of the findings was delivered at the CTS 'Symposium on travel time use, value and experience' on 15 June 2011.
+A presentation of the findings (PDF) was delivered at the CTS 'Symposium on travel time use, value and experience' on 15 June 2011.

-A submission of evidence has also been made on request to the House of Commons Transport Select Committee for its Inquiry into High Speed Rail.
+A submission of evidence (PDF) has also been made on request to the House of Commons Transport Select Committee for its Inquiry into High Speed Rail.